-The shift in your focus, energy and affection can easily leave your partner feeling lonely and even unloved.
-So, as you prepare your nursery, remember to also prep your relationship for the changes ahead.
+As mentioned in posts like No Time For Your Husband After Baby Arrives, new moms often tell moms-to-be in Boot Camp that having a baby can really challenge your relationship, especially if you don’t know what to expect.
+The shift in your focus, energy and affection can leave your partner feeling abandoned, so as you ready your nursery, remember to also prep your relationship for some changes ahead.

-One idea is to set aside an evening to talk about your relationship and issues that new parents say affect your relationship the most.
-As President Dwight D. Eisenhower put it, “In preparing for battle I have always found that plans are useless, but planning is indispensable.”
-You can’t predict exactly what will happen with your new family, but you can have an overall strategy for this monumental transition.
-Here are a few important conversations to have over dinner and candlelight:
+One idea is to set aside time to talk about your relationship and issues that new parents say affected their relationship the most.
+As President Dwight D. Eisenhower said, “In preparing for battle I have always found that plans are useless, but planning is indispensable.”
+While you can’t predict exactly how things will unfold with your new family, you can have an overall strategy for this monumental transition.

 Make a List

-Write down things you enjoy doing together now (inspired by Boot Camp for New Dads).
+Write down things you both love doing together (inspired by Boot Camp for New Dads).
 What connects you?
-What do you do for fun?
-What do you do to relax?
-What restaurants or places do you frequent when you go out, just the two of you?
-This will be an important list for you to revisit when you forget who you were as a couple.
-Don’t wait until you’re too tired or overwhelmed to remember the things you enjoy.
-Put this list together, stick it on the fridge, and when your baby is a few weeks old pick something small to start reconnecting.
+What sounds fun?
+What restaurants or places do you like to visit?
+This list will be a lifesaver when you’re tired and overwhelmed but want to spend some time together as a couple.
+So make your list together and when the baby is a few weeks old pick something manageable and start reconnecting.

-Plan your first date night as new parents for a month after the baby is born (i.e. book grandma now to baby-sit).
-Make “couple time” a priority before you have an infant standing between you and a date.
-Aside from nights out alone, plan a weekly indoor date after the baby goes to sleep.
-Dad can bring home take out and you can open a bottle of wine.
+Put your first date night as new parents on the calendar at about a month after the baby is born (i.e. see if grandma is free to babysit).
+You’ll want to make “couple time” a priority before you have an infant standing between you and your relationship.
+Aside from a night out together, plan a weekly date-night-in after the baby goes to sleep.
+Order in take out and crack open a bottle of wine.

 Create a plan for those times you’re feeling overwhelmed.
 (It will happen.)
 Agree on a "code word" to let the other person know that they need to step in and take over so you don’t blow up out of frustration.
 New moms say that just having this proactive conversation makes it that much easier to accept the notion that we all get overwhelmed and it’s OK to ask for help.